Want to be a happier you? These easy ways to improve your health will change your life and transform your everyday habits for the better!

 Train your brain

 Two-thirds of people suffer from sleep problems.
 It makes sense that if you’re tired, you might not be getting enough sleep.
 But if you’re not sleeping well, it will be next to impossible to find the desire or energy to make positive changes in your life.
-Make sleep a priority by creating a sleep schedule.
+Make sleep a priority by creating a sleep schedule and take a moment to read Your Sleep Issues Resolved.
 Turn off electronic devices two hours before bedtime, take a hot bath, drink a cup of non-caffeinated tea, or read a book.
-Try going to bed a half and hour earlier than normal until you are able to get to yourself into a healthy sleep cycle.
+Try going to bed a half an hour earlier than normal until you are able to get to yourself into a healthy sleep cycle.

 Choose your food